Traneptora/TumblGIFifier/README.md

 See [https://thebombzen.github.io/TumblGIFifier/](https://thebombzen.github.io/TumblGIFifier/) for details.

+## Issues

+Submit a bug report or pull request here to submit bugs/patches.
+Alternatively, you could go to #tumblgififier on freenode, where I'll be around to answer questions.

 ## Known Problems

 - The user interface is somewhat unintuitive, with the text explanation right next to the controls and weird word wrap.